amirkeren/bluemix-workshop/README.md

 We will now deploy the CloudFoundry Node.js web application so that we will have a UI to work with

-1. Deploy the CloudFoundry web application using the button below -
+1. Deploy the CloudFoundry web application using the "Deploy to Bluemix" button below -

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/amirkeren/workshop.git)